 The Solution

-Since PCC already used Causeway’s Mayrise and Horizons software, the council worked with its IT provider, Delt Shared Services to onboard our Operational Asset Management Solution, Causeway Alloy, for an integrated and efficient approach to service delivery.
+Since PCC already used both the Causeway Mayrise and Causeway Horizons software solutions, the council worked with its IT provider, Delt Shared Services, to onboard Causeway Alloy for an integrated and efficient approach to asset management service delivery.

 Now Plymouth residents can get issues such as damage to trees, or broken equipment in playgrounds, resolved faster.
 Citizens can report problems online, in person, or by calling the council.
 The information is then sent to PCC via Causeway Alloy for prompt action.